- COVID-19 Response

 An Interview with RS EDEN's Caroline Hood featured in Minnesota Women's Press

 How can action create change?
 RS EDEN President Caroline Hood has some ideas.
-She believes that “community-based organizations have to be part of the conversation, research, government, and client voices.
-If all members are not at the table then it won’t work."
-RS EDEN’s services are designed to remove barriers and promote stability and dignity, putting people at the center.
-RS EDEN’s continuum of supportive housing programs means we can be nimble and responsive to the needs of the community.
+She believes that "community-based organizations have to be part of the conversation, as well as research, government, and client voice.
+If all members are not at the table then it won't work."
+RS EDEN's services are designed to remove barriers and promote stability and dignity, putting people at the center.
+Our continuum of supportive housing programs means we can be nimble and responsive to the community.